Associate Director, Center for Teaching and Learning

 A case study: “Online Core in Clinical Research at Duke University School of Medicine” at 24th Annual Conference on Distance Teaching & Learning, August 5-8, 2008, in Madison, Wisconsin.

 Online Core in Clinical Research (OCCR): Initial Design, Ongoing Development, and Improvement, at the E-Learn (Association for the Advancement of Computers in Education) – 11th International Annual Conference, Oct.
 13-17, 2006, Honolulu, Hawaii.

 The “Grounded Design” Effect: The Impact of Grounded Instructional Design Principles and Beyond at 12th annual Sloan-C International conference on Asynchronous Learning Networks, Nov.
 8-10, 2006, Orlando, FL.

 Developing Principles to Guide Web-Based Course Development – 11th annual Sloan-C International conference on Asynchronous Learning Networks, Nov.
 17-19, 2005, Orlando, FL.

-Prior to joining Duke University, Haiyan worked at Morehead State University, KY- as an adjunct faculty member taught face-to-face and online courses; meanwhile as a Teaching and Learning Training Coordinator, provided training and supporting faculty in teaching effectiveness.
+Prior to taking on her role at Duke Kunshan University in January 2018, Haiyan was an Academic Technology Consultant in Duke Learning Innovation (formerly the Center for Instructional Technology).
+Prior to joining Duke University, she worked at Morehead State University, KY as an adjunct faculty member, where she taught face-to-face and online courses; meanwhile, as a Teaching and Learning Training Coordinator, she provided training and support to faculty in teaching effectiveness.
 Before that, she worked at several universities as a librarian.
-She holds M.Ed in Instructional Technology, Department of Curriculum and Instruction, College of Education, East Tennessee State University, USA, and MS in Library Information Science from School of Information Management, Nanjing University, China.
+She holds an M.Ed in Curriculum and Instructional Design from the College of Education, East Tennessee State University, USA, and an M.S in Library Information Science from the School of Information Management, Nanjing University, China.